steveam1/Attention-Is-All-You-Need/README.md

 *Figure 5: Many attention heads exhibit behavior related to the structure of sentences.
 Two examples from layer 5 of 6 show how different heads learn to perform different structural tasks.
 The heads clearly learned different syntactic functions, such as attending to subjects, verbs, or dependent clauses.*

+### What These Visualizations Reveal

+These attention patterns demonstrate several important insights:

+- **Specialization:** Different attention heads learn to focus on different linguistic phenomena (syntax, semantics, discourse)
+- **Interpretability:** The model learns interpretable patterns related to syntax and semantics without explicit supervision
+- **Linguistic Knowledge:** Attention provides insights into model behavior that were difficult to obtain with RNNs
+- **Emergent Behavior:** Complex linguistic understanding emerges from the simple attention mechanism

 ---

 ## Pseudocode Description